2026 Bluegrass & Old-Time

 This year, bluegrass ambassadors, Special Consensus will be the instructors of Bluegrass Jam Camp!

-The Old-Time Jam Camp leaders will be announced soon!
+The Old-Time Jam Camp will be led by The Horsenecks!

 Age: 12–99.
 Students should have facility with their instruments.